Renault and France on collision course over Nissan

 Macron has warned Ghosn against making any moves to loosen Renault's control of Nissan, or its leadership of the alliance.

-"Any unravelling or weakening of the links between the two companies cannot be a solution," he said in a newspaper interview published on Sunday.
+"Any unraveling or weakening of the links between the two companies cannot be a solution," he said in a newspaper interview published on Sunday.

 Renault-Nissan declined to comment.